sydra08/fifa_rankings/notes.md

-[ ] Test out passing all team scraped data to the Team Class [x] Test out Scraper => Team => CLI with one team's data [ ] Test out Scraper => Team => CLI with all team data
+[ ] Test out passing all team scraped data to the Team Class [x] Test out Scraper => Team => CLI with one team's data [ ] Test out Scraper => Team => CLI with all team data [ ] CLI - bug in #details loop - typing something incorrectly means you need to type exit multiple times in order to exit the loop
+[ ] CLI - bug in #details loop - incorrect input message shows up when exiting

 #Tasks for Go-Live/Live Testing
 [ ] change the if statements in #scrape_rankings_page